Deploy Django REST APIs on Ubuntu Server with uWSGI

 - uWSGI processes spawned as expected.
 Hurray!

 - uWSGI cannot be found.
-In that case use path
+In that case, check if you installed uWSGI at another location, such as

 /home/[user-name]/.local/bin/uwsgi